How to Fix Not Getting Verification Texts on Android & iPhone

 Why Are You Not Receiving Verification Code Texts on Android?

-You may not be receiving verification code text on Android because of outdated Android versions or a misconfigured dual sim setup.
+You may not be receiving verification code text on Android because of outdated Android versions or a misconfigured dual SIM setup.

 1. Outdated Android Version